TimvanScherpenzeel/gltf-to-usdz-research/README.md

 - ~~Find a way to convert glTF geometry to OBJ geometry and extract the used textures.~~

-  Basics are done!
-Vertices and normals unfortunately somehow have some values inverted by default.
+  Done!

 - ~~Dynamically construct the USDA file based on passed in textures from the glTF file.~~

-  Done
+  Done!

-- Test if `assets/DamagedHelmet.usdz` works correctly in the AR Quick Look application
+- ~~Test if `assets/DamagedHelmet.usdz` works correctly in the AR Quick Look application~~

+  Done!
+See image above.

 ## Limitations